influencer marketing · dallas

 These are the biggest, best-known Dallas creators we track, sorted by reach.

-Dallas depth is on TikTok, with 46 creators above 100K followers and 9 above 1M in our tracker.
+Creator depth sits on TikTok, with 46 creators above 100K followers and 9 above 1M in our tracker.

 Lifestyle and food run deepest, beauty and fashion close behind.